i30101/CrystalEyes-v1.0.0/README.md

 > Timestamp data is not available for this version.
 The app will not process timestamps from LDF files.
 The duration between each frame defaults to one minute.

 ### Version 1.2.0: what's new

+This is the latest and fully functional version of CrystalEyes.
+Previous versions of CrystalEyes are in beta and not optimized for performance or user experience.
+The features newly added in this version are:

 - Extraction of additional variables (see below for full list)
 - Fixed debugging console
 - Data boxes to quickly view temperature / rate / limit data along with interactive temperature graph
+- Optimized data analysis and computer vision algorithms; average compute time on test machine (see below) ranges from 12-30 seconds, depending on the number of shapes present in a sample

 ### Full Release Schedule